ThaaoBlues/dive/readme.md

-Once the bot is invited into your server, it will listen and register any media you send into its database.
+Once the bot is invited into your server, it will listen and register any media or share url from a drive provider you send into its database.
-From this, you can access any file that your shared on https://diveapp.ga Each file sent on Discord is stored into its cdn from 180 days so it will be available 180 days on our platfrom.
+From this, you can access any file that you sent on https://diveapp.ga Each file sent on Discord is stored into its cdn from 180 days so it will be available 180 days on our platfrom.
 We are working for a Google drive integration that could provide long-term storage.